dirvine/data_chain/docs/0029-data-blocks.md

 This proposal is aimed at protecting data by confirming the nodes on the network that were the closest to the data at that point in time.
 This data will have a  common number of leading bits corresponding to the part of the network they currently are close to.
-This means any data that

 can be validated by a majority of the current nodes close peers will be considered valid to push into the chain.
 As a chain will be transferable (with the data) it will not have an identifier of